icons8/lunacy-docs/docs/tools_new.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tools_image_tool_add.png" height="auto"><source src="/public/tools_image_tool_add.mp4" type="video/mp4"></video>

-Of course, you can always simply **drag and drop images** from your files into Lunacy as well.
+Of course, you can always **drag and drop images** from your files into Lunacy as well.

 **See also:**
 <br>